avivasolutionsnl/Pensum-extractor/README.md

 The `mapPageToFun` and `mapEventToFun` functions map to functions that will be performed once a page is visited and/or when an event is triggered.
 In other words these are functions that you, as developer, need to implement to make the load-test functional.
 See [here](https://github.com/avivasolutionsnl/pensum-runner#Usage) for a more detailed explanation and example.

 ## Configuration
+The strategy for getting the data and creating the scenarios is provided using CLI arguments.
+By default the *probability* strategy is used.

+All other options are provided using a configuration file.

+### Strategies
+#### Probability strategy
 For generating the scenarios multiple options can be provided.
 By default Google Analytics (without custom dimensions) and the *probability* method is used.
 The *probability* method models the likelihood that a certain page is visited.
-It uses herefore the total number of times a page is visited.
-Using this method you will get one scenario.

-The strategy for getting the data and creating the scenarios is provided using CLI arguments.

-### Algorithm selection
+To determine the probability that a user visits another page, it simply divides the number of times a next page is visited by the total outgoing visits.

+The *probability* method does not take previously visited pages into account and thus will this method give one scenario.
+Not taking the full visit path into account might lead to inaccurate results.
+In case this concerns you, consider using the (more complex) exact strategy.

+#### Exact strategy
+The exact method takes the complete path of a visitor into account to calculate the probability of visiting a next page.

-By adding 2 custom dimensions to [Google Tag Manager](https://tagmanager.google.com/):
+To distinguish unique visit paths, 2 custom dimensions need to be added to the [Google Tag Manager](https://tagmanager.google.com/):
 - `configuration.dimensions.userID`: a unique id per visitor
 - `configuration.dimensions.date`: a precise timestamp (which allows fine grained ordering of page visits/events)